 Every student of economics knows what economies of scale are.
-They're the factors that allows big companies that specialize in a single product category to produce their offerings for pennies, even though it costs smaller first much more.
-Firms that spend significant sums on fixed costs like factories and computer systems are able gain massive increases in efficiency that lower their per-unit production costs.
+They're the factors that allow big companies that specialize in a single product category to produce their offerings for pennies, even though it costs smaller first much more.
+Firms that spend significant sums on fixed costs like factories and computer systems are able to gain massive increases in efficiency that lower their per-unit production costs.

 Economies of scale sound fantastic, but they aren't without their downsides.
 What happens when consumer demand goes down, preferences change, or new challengers adopt innovations that make all of those wondrous investments obsolete?

 If only there were a way to achieve some of the benefits of economies of scale while keeping risks relatively low.

 Whereas economies of scale require a very narrow business focus (producing a lot of just one thing), firms focusing on economies of scope create a small number of closely related offerings.
 Because their products share a subset of production inputs, customer market segments, and managerial requirements, firms aiming for economies of scope have the potential to keep their costs low.